 Compare to Similar Products

 Our Analysis and Test Results

-This helmet uses a rigid rear adjustment band to cradle the occipital area and push your head into the front sweat band.
-The rigid band is very similar to the one found on the Vector and requires two hands to operate.
+This helmet uses a rigid rear adjustment band to cradle the occipital area and push your head into the front sweatband.
+The rigid band is very similar to the one found on the BD Vector and requires two hands to operate.
 We found it best to fully expand the band before putting the helmet on, and then tighten it down with two hands.
 The band can collapse and stows in the helmet when not in use.

 Each clip attaches to the helmet via three prongs which snap into inserts in the foam.
 Each clip is different, so pay attention to which one is which.
-Initially we were a little worried that the clips might pop out, but they are actually quite difficult to remove, which is a good thing.
+Initially, we were a little worried that the clips might pop out, but they are quite difficult to remove, which is a good thing.
 We think the clip is more likely to break than detach accidentally.

-We couldn't put an entire season's worth of climbing on this one helmet, so in addition to our field tests we also researched a lot of online use reviews and talked to people that have been using this helmet extensively.
-The consensus is that it gets a lot of cosmetic dings fairly quickly, and that there's no good way to carry it except on your head.
+We couldn't put an entire season's worth of climbing on this one helmet, so in addition to our field tests, we also researched a lot of online user reviews and talked to people that have been using this helmet extensively.
+The consensus is that it gets a lot of cosmetic dings quickly and that there's no ideal way to carry it except on your head.
 Black Diamond replied to durability complaints on their website with this statement: "We do clearly state in the instructions not to store this helmet inside of a pack."
-So we didn't put it in our pack, but attached it on the outside, and then the second we put the pack down it got all dimpled!
+So we didn't put it in our pack but attached it on the outside, and then the second we put the pack down it got all dimpled!
 Considering the way most climbers treat their gear, it's a little weird to think that we have to baby our helmet, which is what's supposed to be durable enough to protect our head from an impact.
 If you're looking for something that can take a beating, get stuffed in the bottom of a pack, or dropped a couple of feet without breaking, check out BD's Half Dome helmet instead.